paliAli/Nuptake_project/GoogleEarthEngine/README.md

 3. Obtain the values for each quadrant (csv files are in GoogleEarthEngine\\NDVI\\quadrants) using the function get_quadrant:
 	- function get_quadrant checks the name of each file and returns the number of quadrant written in the name
 	- create data frame NDVI_quadrants, which combines all 4 csv files and add column "quadrant" with the number of quadrant obtained using the get_quadrant function
 4. Plot the time series using ggplot: x-axis is the date, y-axis is the mean value of VI for the quadrant.
-I used facet_wrap to separate the plot in 4 by the quadrant.
 5. Use fuzzy_inner_join to merge mean LAI (without values in June) and NDVI values by date in interval of 7 days.
 Because the date interval is so big, some values will be matched 2 times -> create new column called date_difference, arrange the data from lowest to highest date difference and select first value so that I only keep the combination with lower date difference. !After the cut the NDVI values are lower so I have to remove the rows after the cut which would get matched with LAI values before the cut
 6. Create linear_model of NDVI and LAI, obtain the intercept, slope and R squared
 7. Plot linear regression - NDVI on x-axis, LAI on y-axis and show the equation and value of R squared on the plot